braxten509/startup/README.md

 - Made all pages into a grid format for header-content-footer structure
 - Styled the home page and better formatted the calendar
 - Also styled the About the Author page

+### JS (React)
+- Changed the table to a component based table that is modular
+- Made it so that the calendar changes based on the link and day entered
+- Made it so you can finally add items to the calendar that save!
+- Introduced mock login functionality
+- Created a link generator
+- Added a button on the main page that lets you chose and use a date from the calendar
+- Restructured the entire site to use React routing
+- Added logout functionality